Krosseye/Serfile/README.md

 ## License

-:page_with_curl: Serfile is distributed under the MIT License.
+📃 Serfile is distributed under the MIT License.
 For more details, see the [LICENSE](LICENSE) file.

 ---

-:speech_balloon: Feel free to contribute, report issues, or suggest improvements by creating a pull request or opening an issue on the [GitHub repository](https://github.com/Krosseye/Serfile).
+💬 Feel free to contribute, report issues, or suggest improvements by creating a pull request or opening an issue on the [GitHub repository](https://github.com/Krosseye/Serfile).
 Your feedback is greatly appreciated!